dschrempf/mcmc-date/tutorial_bacterial_rooting_goe/tutorial.md

 		     65genes_chain2
 ```

-Once we see sufficient convergence as described in Phylobayes MPI's tutorial and a sampling size of at least 10,000 iterations, we can stop the chains.
+After observing sufficient convergence, as described in Phylobayes MPI's tutorial and achieving a sample size of at least 10,000 iterations, we can stop the chains.

 We can easily concatenate the treelists (containing the species tree branch length posterior distribution) that we need for the mcmc-date analysis:
 ```sh
 paste -d "\n" 65genes_chain1.treelist 65genes_chain2.treelist > 65genes_combined.treelist
 ```

-# Starting mcmc-date analysis
+## Starting mcmc-date analysis

-Create a directory containing our future mcmc-date analyses:
+Create a directory containing the forthcoming `mcmc-date` analyses:
 ```sh
 mkdir analyses
 cd analyses
 ```

-## Preparing
+### Preparing

-Each analysis will use the same input rooted tree and posterior branch length distribution, thus it is enough to prepare them once and share with the subsequent runs.
+Each analysis will use the same input rooted tree and posterior branch length distribution, hence it suffices to prepare them once and use them in the subsequent runs.

 ```sh
 cabal run -- mcmc-date-run prepare --analysis-name "cyan28" \\